Impressive Infrastructure

 Port of Savannah at a Glance

-Operated by the Georgia Ports Authority, the Port of Savannah is home to the largest single-terminal container facility of its kind in North America and is the fourth busiest port in the nation.
-The Port of Savannah handled 9.3 percent of total U.S. containerized cargo volume and 10.5 percent of all U.S. containerized exports in FY2020.
+Operated by the Georgia Ports Authority, the Port of Savannah is home to the largest single-terminal container facility of its kind in North America and is the third busiest container port gateway in the nation serving 37 weekly services, the most in the U.S. South Atlantic.
+The Port of Savannah handled 5.7 million TEUs in 2025 and will reach 7.5 million TEUs capacity by 2030.
 The port is located within 300 miles of 37.2 million residents, 11 major metro areas, eight major international airports and five major ports.

 reefer rack plugs